| ilissAfrica » Help & Tools » Open Access Guide for researchers in Africa |

 OAIster is a union catalog of digital resources not only on Africa.
 It provides access to these digital resources by "harvesting" their descriptive metadata (records) using OAI-PMH (the Open Archives Initiative Protocol for Metadata Harvesting). - Connecting-Africa, ASC Leiden

-The catalogue shows electonic full-text ressources relating francophone countries. - Scientific African
+The catalogue shows electronic full-text resources relating to francophone countries. - Scientific African

 Cheap or free access to databases and e-journals: